lacreameo83/Hr-Dashboard/README.md

 ### Results findings

-The analiysis results are summerlized as follows:
+ The analysis findings can be summarized as follows:

-1. The company spents 21.5 million on salary
+1. The company's salary expenditure amounts to $21.5 million.

-2. 15 million on male
+2. $15 million is allocated to male employees.

-3. 7 million on non active employee
+3. $7 million is spent on non-active employees.

-4. The company spends more on us citizens
+4. The company invests more in U.S. citizens.

-5. people that are both active and fully meets are:
+5. Employees who are both active and fully meeting the requirements include:

     - Candie Calvin
-   - Anderson,Linda
+    - Linda Anderson
-   - Billis Helen
+    - Helen Billis
-   - Harrison,kera
+    - Kera Harrison
-   - Lindsay,Leonared
+    - Leonared Lindsay
-   - jeonnite
+    - Jeonnite
     - Tayen

  ### Recommendations

  Based on my findings, we recommend the following action:

- - non active employee earns almost same aavearge as active employee, their salary be cut or replayed with an active worker
- - active and fully meets emplyoee should be promoted and encoraged
+- Non-active employees receive nearly the same average salary as active employees, prompting consideration for either salary reductions or replacement with active workers.
+Additionally, active and fully meeting employees should be prioritized for promotion and incentivized to maintain high performance levels.

 ### Limitations
-- no limitation i used the accurate dataset,i didt change any figure
+-There are no constraints; I utilized the precise dataset without altering any figures.

 ### References